-When the Department petitions a state agency other than IDL for application review, it should explain the basis for the petition to the applicant in the NOIR.
+When the Department requests review and comments from a state agency other than IDL, it should explain the basis for the request to the applicant in the NOIR.

-B. Furnishing Copies to the USACE
+B. Furnishing Copies to the US Army Corps of Engineers ("USACE")

-As a matter of courtesy, the Department shall forward a copy of any Joint Application to the USACE unless the Department has received notice or verification from the USACE that it has already received the Joint Application.
+As a matter of courtesy, the Department may forward a copy of any Joint Application to the USACE unless the Department has received notice or verification from the USACE that it has already received the Joint Application.
 If the USACE elects to submit comments, the Department may accept and review them any time before the issuance of a decision.